thomas-cong/CBraMod/README.md

 ## 🔍 About
 We propose **CBraMod**, a novel EEG foundation model, for EEG decoding on various clinical and BCI application.
 The preprint version of our paper is available at https://arxiv.org/abs/2412.07236.
+The camera-ready version of the paper will be available at https://openreview.net/forum?id=NPNUHgHF2w.
 <div align="center">
 <img src="figure/model.png" style="width:100%;" />
 </div>